Making Comic Backgrounds from Photographs: Using Layer Properties

 If I just extract the lines, the shadowed parts aren’t converted very well.
 The lines for the roof tiles are also too detailed.

-I adjust the [Threshold of fill in black] for the shadowed parts and adjust the [Direction of detection] to simplify the roof tiles.
+I adjust the Black fill for the shadowed parts and adjust the Direction of detection to simplify the roof tiles.

-After LT conversion, I fill in the shadowed parts and simplify the lines to improve the balance and make it more suitable as a comic background.
+After conversion to lines and tones, I fill in the shadowed parts and simplify the lines to improve the balance and make it more suitable as a comic background.

 I add more lines in while referring back to the original photo.